© 2016 -

 MPs back plan for New Homes Ombudsman From the Inquiry report, it would appear that many within the industry are already looking to safeguard their interests and restrict the effectiveness of a New Homes Ombudsman if government are foolish enough to permit it.
 Of particular concern is the proposal for an "industry-

 Many in Government now publicly back the need for a new homes ombudsman, including former Secretary of state Sajid Javid and former housing minister Alok Sharma.

-On 18 February 2018 the government announced a public Consultation "Strengthening consumer redress in housing" Despite this closing on 16 April 2018, three months later the feedback report from this consultation has still ye to be released by government.
+On 18 February 2018 the government announced a public Consultation "Strengthening consumer redress in housing" Despite this closing on 16 April 2018, it took the government 283 days to publish the feedback and its response.

 During a debate in the House of Commons on 13 December 2017, the then chair of the APPG EBE Jo Churchill said: